caLogo

 Read more ...

-The information in IPC's monthly industry statistics is based on data provided by PCB manufacturers that participate in the IMS Statistical Program.
-These companies represent approximately 60% of the U.S. IMS industry.
+The monthly statistics are based on data provided by PCB manufacturers that participate in IPC's monthly program.
+These companies reportedly represent approximately 60% of the U.S. IMS industry.

 www.ipc.org